Slide 1

 Traditional Games Competition

-The NFB organizes periodic traditional game sessions which have proven to be captivating
+The National Folklore Board (NFB) organizes periodic traditional game sessions which have proven to be captivating

 Image